Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-boost-works.md

 #### Earn CRV with a better boost

-When a user deposits CRV into the vault, that CRV is locked on the [Curve.fi](https://curve.fi/) platform as veCRV and the user is returned a tokenized version of veCRV, yveCRV.
-This vault earns you a continuous share of Curve’s trading fees.
+When a user deposits CRV into the YeeldBox, that CRV is locked on the [Curve.fi](https://curve.fi/) platform as veCRV and the user is returned a tokenized version of veCRV, yveCRV.
+This YeeldBox earns you a continuous share of Curve’s trading fees.
 Every week, these rewards can be claimed as 3Crv (Curve’s 3pool LP token).

-You could do this yourself directly on the [Curve.fi](https://curve.fi/), but there is a very good reason one would prefer to use the yveCRV yVault: **more rewards!**
+You could do this yourself directly on the [Curve.fi](https://curve.fi/), but there is a very good reason one would prefer to use the yveCRV yYeeldBox: **more rewards!**

 How much more?
-Your rewards through this vault can be more than double!
-Yeeldx achieves this because it periodically donates 10% of the farmed CRV it earns through all [Curve.fi](https://curve.fi/) based strategies to this yveCRV vault and allows yveCRV vault depositors to claim Yeeldx’s share of Curve protocol fees.
+Your rewards through this YeeldBox can be more than double!
+Yeeldx achieves this because it periodically donates 10% of the farmed CRV it earns through all [Curve.fi](https://curve.fi/) based strategies to this yveCRV YeeldBox and allows yveCRV YeeldBox depositors to claim Yeeldx’s share of Curve protocol fees.
 This means we give all of Yeeldx’s rewards, which we could have claimed for the protocol, to yveCRV depositors, boosting their weekly rewards.

-Locking your CRV tokens into the vault means that you delegate your [Curve.fi](https://curve.fi/) voting power to Yeeldx.
-Yeeldx constantly runs simulations to optimize its voting allocations which maximizes yield across all vaults, benefiting your deposits in other vaults!
+Locking your CRV tokens into the YeeldBox means that you delegate your [Curve.fi](https://curve.fi/) voting power to Yeeldx.
+Yeeldx constantly runs simulations to optimize its voting allocations which maximizes yield across all YeeldBoxes, benefiting your deposits in other YeeldBoxes!

-**You can now claim your rewards and spend that money on mojitos while you enjoy retirement.** Though, another option you might want instead is to add your rewards back into the vault to compound your gains and you can even find a “Restake” button to do just that.
+**You can now claim your rewards and spend that money on mojitos while you enjoy retirement.** Though, another option you might want instead is to add your rewards back into the YeeldBox to compound your gains and you can even find a “Restake” button to do just that.
 You could very well do this manually, but Yeeldx has you covered here with …

-## The yvBoost yVault
+## The yvBoost yYeeldBox

 <p align="center">
   <img src="https://miro.medium.com/max/115/0*Xr6RMWyDc6gmZnKw.png"/>